vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 # Y tho

-OKD is an opionionated k8s distro, but it's choices may not suit everyone.
-Here's an example of how to override them.
+[OKD](https://okd.io) is an opionioned k8s distro.
+It heavily uses operators to deploy its components, apply changes and upgrade between versions.

-For example, one of the most resource-hungry components in the cluster is Prometheus.
-It is used to store metrics, collected from various cluster components.
-Its designed to be resilient, so two instances of Prometheus are running in the cluster (one if a single node cluster is deployed).
+One of OKD components is cluster monitoring, which uses Prometheus as a storage and query engine to ensure cluster problems could be easily detected by collecting metrics from its components.

-However, it might not be the best choice for smaller cluster available.
-You might have heard of [VictoriaMetrics](https://victoriametrics.com/), specificially designed to be high performant TSDB solution.
+However some might find Prometheus to be too resource-hungry.
+You might have heard of [VictoriaMetrics](https://victoriametrics.com/) (or just VM), specificially designed to be high performant TSDB solution.

-In this blog post I'll describe how to install it on OKD and explore some options around it.
+In this blog post I'll describe how to install VictoriaMetrics on OKD using operator.
+In the second part we'll learn how to replace in-cluster Prometheus with our own VictoriaMetrics cluster.

 All manifests described in this blog post are available at https://github.com/vrutkovs/victoriametrics-okd/